 Secondary Springs- Secondary clutch springs are a component that has some overlapping features.
 Its principal function is torque feedback sensing, that is, that it initiates back shifting of the belt to proper ratio to maintain rpm.
 The secondary, however does have effect on upshift characteristics as well.
 CVT's are about efficiency.
 Proper balance of components for efficiency is the way to good belt life.
-The key to preventing slippage is having the belt in the correct ratio on the clutches for the given load.
+The key to preventing slippage is having the belt in the correct ratio at the right time.
+For the regular Outlander/Renegade 1000R, the stock secondary is the best and most suitable for most typical use, however, when operating (only) with 29.5" and larger tires, there is benefit to adding the optional Black/Violet Secondary spring part # DPSS-B/V. (and adjust flyweights according to the above "flyweight set up" guide).